-Shephard spent 20 years in Alaska, where he had worked for the U.S. Forest Service, National Weather Service, and his own firm.
-Wesnitzer came to Sedona from Maine, after spending the first 12 years of his engineering career in Wyoming designing roads, irrigation canals, dams, and pipelines.
-Both men shared a love for the natural beauty and challenges of the Southwest and found themselves in Sedona in 1990.
+Mr. Shephard spent 20 years in Alaska, where he had worked for the U.S. Forest Service, National Weather Service, and his own firm.
+Mr. Wesnitzer came to Sedona from Maine after spending the first 12 years of his engineering career in Wyoming designing roads, irrigation canals, dams, and pipelines.
+Both men shared a love for the natural beauty and challenges of the Southwest and met in Sedona in 1990.

-SWI began with four employees in Sedona and has now grown to more than 25 employees with four offices in Flagstaff, Sedona, Prescott and Cottonwood throughout northern Arizona.
-The Cottonwood office opened in 1995, the Flagstaff office quickly following in 1996.
-The Prescott office opened in 1999.
-We have striven to grow steadily and strategically, allowing each office to become a fixture in the local community before setting our sights on a new location in northern Arizona.
+SWI began with four employees in Sedona and has grown to 27 employees with four offices in Flagstaff, Sedona, Prescott, and Cottonwood.
+The Cottonwood office opened in 1995, with the Flagstaff office quickly following in 1996.
+The Prescott office opened in 1999 and since then, we have grown steadily and strategically.

-Over the past 25 years, new principal partners were brought in and Shephard retired in 2006.
+Mr. Shephard retired in 2006.
 Today, John Wesnitzer serves as President with his wife, Nancy, as Treasurer.
-Art Beckwith and Guillermo Cortes have also joined the ranks as Vice Presidents.
-Art joined SWI in 1994 after a 16-year career in northern California.
-He currently co-manages the Sedona office with John.
-Guillermo joined SWI in 1995 after graduating from Northern Arizona University.
-He started his career as an intern for the Arizona Department of Transportation while attending NAU, and remains SWI’s lead Transportation Engineer.
-Guillermo remains in Flagstaff and manages the Flagstaff office.
+Art Beckwith and Guillermo Cortes have also joined the leadership rank as Vice-Presidents.
+Mr. Beckwith joined SWI in 1994 after a 16-year career in northern California.
+He currently co-manages the Sedona office with Mr. Wesnitzer.
+Mr. Cortes joined SWI in 1995 after graduating from Northern Arizona University.
+He began his career as an intern for the Arizona Department of Transportation while attending NAU and remains SWI’s lead Transportation Engineer.
+Mr. Cortes remains in Flagstaff and manages the Flagstaff office.